 In general, there is no obligation to do so, unless such obligation arises from the target's articles of association or from a shareholder's agreement.
-In case of public M&A bids, a bid should be made for all holders of (i) shares with voting rights and pre-emptive subscription rights, as well as of (ii) convertible or exchangeable bonds.
+In case of public M&A bids, a bid should be made for all holders of (i) shares with voting rights and pre-emptive subscription rights, and (ii) convertible or exchangeable bonds.